magento/devdocs/src/cloud/live/sens-data-over.md

 -  Scopes value for static content deployment (the default SCD strategy is [quick][])

 {:.bs-callout-warning}
 The `ece-tools config:dump` command does not retrieve detailed configurations for modules, such as B2B.
-If you need a comprehensive configuration dump, use the [Magento `app:config:dump` command][commerce-dump], but be aware that this command may lock values in a read-only state.
-This affects Fastly and other important modules.
+If you need a comprehensive configuration dump, use the [Magento `app:config:dump` command][commerce-dump], but be aware that this command locks configuration values in a read-only state.

 {:.bs-callout-info}
 Because {{site.data.var.ece}} supports only the Magento production and maintenance modes, the **Advanced** > **Developer** section is not accessible in the Admin panel.
-You can configure these settings using [environment variables][env-yaml].
+You can configure additional settings using [environment variables][env-yaml].

 ### Sensitive data

 Sensitive values are _not_ stored in the `app/etc/config.php` file.
-Any sensitive configurations export to `app/etc/config.php` during the `scd-dump` process.
+Any sensitive configurations export to the `app/etc/config.php` file during the `config:dump` process.
 We recommend using environment variables to store sensitive values.
 For an example, see [Add Magento authentication keys][auth].

 ### SCD performance